ptr727/PlexCleaner/README.md

 - The sidecar maintains a hash of small parts of the media file (timestamps are unreliable), and the media file will be reprocessed when a change in the media file is detected.
 - Re-multiplexing is an IO intensive operation and re-encoding is a CPU intensive operation.
 - On systems with high core counts the `--parallel` option can be used to process files concurrently.
-- Parallel processing is useful when a single instance of FFmpeg or Handbrake does not saturate the CPU resources of the system.
+- Parallel processing is useful when a single instance of FFmpeg or HandBrake does not saturate the CPU resources of the system.
 - When parallel processing is enabled, the default thread count is half the number of system cores, and can be changed using the `--threadcount` option.
 - The initial `process` run on a large collection can take a long time to complete.
-- Interrupt processing using `Ctl-C` and resume processing by re-running the same command.
+- Processing can be interrupted using `Ctl-C`, re-running the same command will resume processing.
+- Processing very large media collections on docker may result in a very large docker log file, set appropriate [docker logging](https://docs.docker.com/config/containers/logging/configure/) options.

 ## Installation